-The Uni-Capitol Washington Internship Program (UCWIP) offers Australian students an opportunity to intern in a range of US congressional offices for eight weeks during January - March each year.
+The Uni-Capitol Washington Internship Programme (UCWIP) offers Australian students an opportunity to intern in a range of US congressional offices for eight weeks during January – March each year.

-Students enrolled in the Masters or Masters of Letters program with the United States Studies Centre are eligible to apply.
-Students not completing the Masters program are required to be assessed in order to apply.
+Students enrolled in the Masters Program or Master of Letters* with the United States Studies Centre are eligible to apply.

 UCWIP is a competitive program seeking bright, articulate students who can: